Curriculum Overview 2022-23

 We will offer variety in the types of homework set, in order to capture different approaches to learning but it will come within the remit of either Reading, Recall or Revision.
 Reading homeworks are aimed at enhancing comprehension skills, developing a curiosity about the world around us and embedding research skills and critical thinking.
 Recall homeworks are small chunks of learning that are used to increase the retention of knowledge and skills that can then be further developed within the classroom.
 Revision homeworks are to prepare the students for assessments and develop strategies for independent learning.

-We will undertake a Curriculum Review on an annual basis that will take into account Government legislation and the views of students, parents, Local Academy Councillors, staff and the Trust.
+We undertake a Curriculum Review on an annual basis that considers Government legislation and the views of students, parents, the Governing Body and staff.